pjrowe/Economic-Regime-analysis-and-Factor-Models/README.md

 The Specialization is comprised of four courses. https://www.coursera.org/specializations/investment-management-python-machine-learning#courses

-1. Introduction to Portfolio Construction and Analysis with Python
+- Course 1.
+Introduction to Portfolio Construction and Analysis with Python
-2. Advanced Portfolio Construction and Analysis with Python
+- Course 2.
+Advanced Portfolio Construction and Analysis with Python
-3. Python and Machine Learning for Asset Management
+- Course 3.
+Python and Machine Learning for Asset Management
-4. Python and Machine-Learning for Asset Management with Alternative Data Sets
+- Course 4.
+Python and Machine-Learning for Asset Management with Alternative Data Sets

 Course 2 was too high level and general for a one person investor/trader.
 The theory is quite interesting, though, and I realized after this course that the practice of portfolio management has been largely automated (think ETFs) and things like portfolio rebalancing could be accomplished with the click of a button, after all the theory has been implemented.
 Thus, Course 2 did not have much for me to try to use, unless I intended to work for a large asset management firm as part of a massive team.
 That was my impression, at least.